- What is website taxonomy?

 Taxonomy improves communication

 A good taxonomy aids in improving communications with your customers by helping you package information that aligns with what they expect.
-The result is increased ROI because of content discovery, SEO findability, commerce, online marketing, and customer self-service.
+The result is increased ROI because of content discovery, for both the user and for search engines

 Connects people with their interest